• /

 net stop MySQL

-MySQL Server Status Variables provide valuable insights into the health and performance of your MySQL server.
-They give you real-time statistics on server activities, allowing you to monitor operations without affecting the server’s performance.
+MySQL Server Status Variables offer essential information regarding the condition and functionality of your MySQL server.
+They supply immediate metrics on server activities, enabling you to oversee operations without impacting the server’s performance.

 For more detailed information on these variables, including crucial InnoDB data and buffer specifics, refer to the MySQL Server Status Variable Reference.